 An example of a compressor in action is hammer-ons and pull-offs.
 Typically, a compressor will increase the volume and velocity of these notes to a point where they actually sound almost equal in volume to the notes that are actually picked individually.

-Depending on the techniques you use while playing the bass guitar, the compressor can be useful in a number of ways.
+Depending on the techniques you use while playing the bass guitar (some of which are easier than on the guitar as I’ve argued before), the compressor can be useful in a number of ways.
 For instance, it’s a great audio processor to use if you do a lot of tapping and, as I mentioned above, slurs, or more commonly referred to as hammer-ons and pull-offs.

 Like I said at the beginning of the article, a compressor used for the bass is going to accentuate the desired frequencies and add more definition to the sound, ultimately filling it out and making it sound a lot better.

 Tricks and Tips For The Bass Guitarist Using Compression

 This tip applies to not only bass, but also the guitar, and it is the following: you always want the compressed sound to be equal in output/volume as the uncompressed sound.

 In other words, you want the volume to be the exact same when the compressor is turned on and when the compressor is turned off.
 It’s not desirable to turn on the compressor unit and then suddenly get a massive jump in total output unless that’s the goal.

 The purpose of using the compressor pedal is not to increase the total volume of the sound, it’s to adjust the dynamics of that sound, rather than the volume.
 That is the proper use of the pedal unless you’re trying to do something else.

 I mentioned this already at another point in the article, but it’s also a good move to have a slow attack when using a tapping technique because you want those spikes in volume whenever a note is struck.